-New Images Posted To Social Media Suggest Season 6 of ‘Vikings’ Is To Be The Final Season
+New Images Posted To Social Media Suggest Season 6 Of ‘Vikings’ Is To Be The Final Season

 The image posted to Jordan Patrick Smith’s Instagram account shows a huge group of cast and crew that have been involved with Vikings.
 Jordan, who plays Ubbe, captioned the image with, “What an amazing group of humans.”

 Filming has wrapped up for Season 6 of Vikings so this image could just be a reflection of that.
-Plus, the image and caption doesn’t directly reveal that Season 6 is the final season for Vikings.
+Plus, the image and caption don’t directly reveal that Season 6 is the final season for Vikings.
 However, fans immediately assumed the worst.

 “OMG!!!” exclaimed Instagram user, paocascallares.
 “Tell me this is not the last season.”